developersCradle/reactive-programming/README.md

 #### Additional stuff.

+- Use the `.gif` tool for making illustrations!
+Check the chapters and make GIFs out of it.
 - [x] Example which using Maven.
 [Link To GitHub](https://github.com/ferfujikawa/reactive-spring?tab=readme-ov-file).
 - [ ] Do section 08 as refresher.
 Same content as in **Reactive Programming in Modern Java using Project Reactor**.
 - [ ] Refresh again `71.
 How does Netty handle the Request?`.